 The Magic Write tool essentially writes copy for you, based on instructions you give it (think of it as a very basic version of ChatGPT).
 And, providing you give it the right sort of instructions, you can use some of the output for artistic purposes.

-To get started with Magic Write, you need to go to the ‘Docs’ tool in Canva.
-This can be accessed on the Canva home page, by clicking on the ‘Docs’ icon underneath the main search bar.
+To access this, go to the Canva home page and click on the ‘Docs’ icon underneath the main search bar.

 This will open a blank document in the Canva interface.
-To start using the Magic Write tool, you need to click the plus icon on the document.
+To start using the Magic Write tool, click the plus icon on the document.

 Choose ‘Magic Write’ from the dropdown menu that appears.